thelfer/tfel/docs/web/ExtendingStandardElastoViscoPlasticityBrick-PorousStressCriterion.md

  [0,0,0,0,0,1.32349e-23]]

-Testing the derivatives with respect to the porosity Analitical derivative of the equivalent stress with respect to the porosity: 2.95999e+07 Numerical derivative of the equivalent stress with respect to the porosity: 2.95999e+07 Analytical derivative of the normal with respect to the porosity:[ 1.47999 -0.0357341 -0.0357341 0 0 0 ] Numerical derivative of the normal with respect to the porosity:[ 1.47999 -0.0357341 -0.0357341 0 0 0 ]
+Testing the derivatives with respect to the porosity Analytical derivative of the equivalent stress with respect to the porosity: 2.95999e+07 Numerical derivative of the equivalent stress with respect to the porosity: 2.95999e+07 Analytical derivative of the normal with respect to the porosity:[ 1.47999 -0.0357341 -0.0357341 0 0 0 ] Numerical derivative of the normal with respect to the porosity:[ 1.47999 -0.0357341 -0.0357341 0 0 0 ]